Otto Weddigen: Legacy

-U-9 of the German Navy also bore the Iron Cross as its coat of arms.
+The modern German Navy submarine also bore the Iron Cross as its coat of arms.

 A floating pier in the Kiel naval base is called Weddigenbrücke.

 In Berlin, several streets were named after the submarine commander; Weddigenweg in the Steglitz-Zehlendorf district still exists today.
 In Oberhausen - Sterkrade, Thalstraße was also renamed after him in 1936 and has been called Otto-Weddigen-Straße ever since.

 Streets in Augsburg, Aurich, Bielefeld, Freiburg im Breisgau, Gerlingen, Hanover, Landsberg am Lech, Lünen, Munich, Münster, Nordhorn, Nuremberg, Oldenburg, Wuppertal as well as Danzig-Stolzenberg (until 1945), Hamburg (until 1947) and Kiel (also until 1947) are or were named after him.
 In the small town of Neukirchen-Vluyn on the Lower Rhine, three streets in a mining settlement built in 1919 bear his name (Weddigenplatz, Weddigenallee, Weddigenstraße).